Search The Inn

 Creating a LokSound Sound Slot Sound File - Part 3

 In part 1 of this limited “How To” series we discussed how to add startup and shutdown sounds to a version 5 LokSound decoder.
 In part 2 we demonstrated doing the same thing for sound files that did not have the sound we wanted to add (an alarm bell in this case).
-In part 3 we will wrap up these tutorials by creating a sound slot, saving it so it can be reused whenever we want, adding it to a sound file and assigning it to a function key.
+In this part 3 we will wrap up these tutorials by creating a sound slot, saving it so it can be reused whenever we want, adding it to a sound file and assigning it to a function key.

 The pre-requisite for this exercise is that you have completed part 2 of this series.
 This means you have the necessary alarm files downloaded and installed in the list of project sound files.
 Also, you have the ESU template files installed.
-If you have completed part 2, this will be a relatively easy exercise.
+If you have completed part2, this will be a relatively easy exercise.

 Open any sound file that has an empty sound slot contained in it.
 For this exercise we’ll load our v4 sound file 74767.
 Once it’s loaded, go to the sound pane and in the upper left quadrant you’ll see Fig 1.